bitblik/client/assets/faq/faq_en.md

 #### How do takers are made aware of new offers?

 Takers can register on several messenger channels (SimpleX, Matrix) to receive notifications about new offers.
-Whenever a Maker pays the hold invoice to create a new offer, the coordinator will send a message to all notificatoin channel with the offer details and a link to the BitBlik app where they can accept the offer.
+Whenever a Maker pays the hold invoice to create a new offer, the coordinator will send a message to all notification channels with the offer details and a link to the BitBlik app where they can accept the offer.

 #### What is BLIK?